 The current waste management system is sufficient for residents in the 5 County Region today, the no-action alternative meets the disposal needs of the 5 County Region for the next ten years.
-Some expansions at the Lycoming and Clinton County Landfills have already occurred and additional expansion(s) are underway, haulers will not need to travel further distances, at greater costs, to dispose of the region's wastes at distant out-of-county landfills and WTE facilities.
+Some expansions at the Lycoming and Clinton County Landfills have already occurred and additional expansion(s) are planned in the future, haulers will not need to travel further distances, at greater costs, to dispose of the region's wastes at distant out-of-county landfills and WTE facilities.

-In 2022, the total waste tonnage landfilled by the 5 County Region was 297,278 tons as per the Annual Report.
-The Lycoming County Landfill has a permitted limit in 2022 of 1,600 tons ADV (average daily tons) per day and no more than 2,000 tons MDV (maximum daily volume per day.
-In 2022, the 5 County Region was disposing of approximately 962 tons per day at the Lycoming County Landfill.
+In 2023, the total waste tonnage landfilled by the 5 County Region was 248,790 tons.
+The Lycoming County Landfill has a permitted limit in 2023 of 1,600 tons ADV (average daily tons) per day and no more than 2,000 tons MDV (maximum daily volume per day.
+In 2023, the 5 County Region was disposing of approximately 810 tons per day at the Lycoming County Landfill.
 At this rate of disposal, the Lycoming County Landfill was set to reach its useful life sometime in 2035.
-The projected total waste tonnage (including Residual Waste) that will need to be landfilled by the 5 County Region in 2030 is approximately 292,849 tons (about 1,028 tons per day, 51⁄2 days per week basis including all 5 waste streams discussed in Section 1.3).
-Based on the anticipated waste volumes requiring disposal by the 5 County Region in 2030 and the additional waste tonnages that are anticipated to be disposed of by Northumberland County at the Lycoming County Landfill, an expansion of the current disposal facility is not necessary.
+The projected total waste tonnage (including Residual Waste) that will need to be landfilled by the 5 County Region in 2030 is approximately 292,849 tons (about 1,028 tons per day, 51⁄2 days per week basis - including all 5 waste streams discussed in Section 1.3).
+Based on the anticipated waste volumes requiring disposal by the 5 County Region in 2030 and the additional waste tonnages that are anticipated to be disposed of by Northumberland County at the Lycoming County Landfill, there is 10 years of remaining capacity available.